 Organ and tissue transplants, including CAR-T cell therapy for malignancies, when ordered by a Physician, and services are provided by a Designated Provider, where applicable.
 Benefits are available for transplants when the transplant meets the definition of a Covered Health Care Service, and is not an Experimental or Investigational or Unproven Service.

 Examples of transplants for which Benefits are available include:

-- Bone marrow, including CAR-T cell therapy for malignancies.
+• Bone marrow, including CAR-T cell therapy for malignancies.

-- Heart.

-- Heart/lung.

-- Lung.